lomorel/SynAnthrop/README.md

 lapply(Packages, library, character.only = TRUE) # to load
 ```

+## The Species Synanthropy Index function

+### An example with amphibian populations in western France

 ### Data

 Two types of data are required to run the Species Synanthropy Index